nettemhandu/Her-Jozi-Circle/README.md

-### 💡 Future Improvements
+### Future Updates :

-- Add user authentication (login/logout).
+- Put a polaroid picture of activity (turn those points into a polaroid)
 - Allow members to RSVP for events directly on the site (currently).

-- Display dynamic event lists from the database.

 - Improve UI/UX design for smoother user experience.
 - API to check weather and update users if event rescheduled

-- Deploy the project so it’s accessible outside of localhost.

-Future Updates :
-- Put a polaroid picture of activity (turn those points into a polaroid)
+- Add hamburger navigation